 Proposed by the European Commission, the Payment Services Directives aim to set out regulations for retail payments within the EU, domestically and across borders.

 The last official directive was the second Payment Services Directive (PSD2) adopted in the EU in 2015.
 Building upon the first Payment Services Directive (PSD1) adopted in 2007, which aimed to create an integrated EU payments market, PSD2 aimed to address barriers to new payment services, enhance consumer protection and security, promote competition, and ensure a level playing field for different payment providers.
-Among others, it introduced the European version of open banking as well as new payment institutions statuses like AIS (Account Information Service) and PIS (Payment Information Service).
+Among others, it introduced the European version of open banking as well as new payment institutions statuses like AIS (Account Information Service) and PIS (Payment Initiation Service).

 As part of its Retail Payments Strategy outlined in 2020, the European Commission was required to evaluate PSD2 in 2022, focusing on areas such as costs and access to payment systems.
 The evaluation process included input from the European Banking Authority (EBA), public consultations, and a report from an independent consultant.